owjd03/tp/docs/UserGuide.md

    * `filter s/>=60000` finds salaries greater than or equal to `60000`.
    * `filter dep/=2` finds people with **exactly** 2 dependents.
    * **Rules**
      * You must provide a valid number after the operator.
+The provided number cannot be negative.
      * `dep/` must be a whole number (e.g. `2`).
      * `s/` can have up to two decimal places (e.g. `5000.50`).
 <br>